-[TRENTINO, ITALY] — During the ski season, Madonna di Compiglio attracts people from all over the world.
+[BRENTA DOLOMITES, ITALY] — During the ski season, Madonna di Compiglio attracts people from all over the world.
 During the “off season” — which I can’t relieve believe they call it that, it is such a gorgeous time of year — it is uncrowded and the scenery is just jaw-dropping.
-And the view from the Hermitage BioHotel is about as great as any I’ve seen.
+And the view from the boutique luxury BioHotel Hermitage in the Dolomites of Italy is about as great as any I’ve seen.
 Stunning.

 That’s how well-taken-care of this place is.
 Spotless.
 Clean.
 Totally comfortable and spacious rooms, with drop-dread gorgeous views from nearly every window.
 I loved the place.
 And the family really made it that more special.
 Always present, always helpful to point out the right trail, pack a picnic lunch for a hike or tell you where you should go.
 My type of place.

 There are two great restaurants, both excellent.
 One is even a Michelin star.
-But I chose the half-board in the “daily” restaurant, but the food was so good, I had no need to try out the “fancy” restaurant.
+I chose the half-board in the “daily” restaurant — which still had white tablecloths and a fantastic tux-wearing Captain — but the food was so good, I had no need to try out the “fancy” restaurant.
+I think in winter, that is restaurant in the main draw.
 Exceptional Italian service style and a daily menu that had just about everything you wanted.
 I felt no need to go to town and seek other sustenance.

 Your email address will not be published.